 Christy loves good food, good books and is always up for a good design challenge!
-With an expertise in education, community and library building projects, Christina also has a passion for sustainable design techniques and is LEED (Leadership in Energy and Environmental Design) certified.
+With an expertise in education, community and library building projects, she also has a passion for sustainable design techniques and is LEED (Leadership in Energy and Environmental Design) certified.
 She’s also a huge cheerleader for the Dubuque community – serving on local boards and renovating her solar envelope home.

 How did you decide on your career path?